jcbond92/python-news-scraper/README.md

 # Python News Scraper

-A simple python scraper that grabs all of the `h2` and `h3` headlines off of news sites.
+A simple python scraper that grabs text off of news sites for sentiment analysis.

 ## Running the script